What is the Conference on the Future of Europe?

 How do you have your say?

 Simply choose from the comprehensive range of topics and let the Conference know your opinion.
 Your ideas will be collected, analysed, monitored and published on the platform, throughout the Conference.
-They will then feed into the discussions taking place in the European citizens’ Panels and the Plenaries.
-A feedback mechanism will ensure that the ideas expressed during the Conference events result in concrete recommendations for EU action.
+They will then feed into the discussions taking place in the European Citizens’ Panels and the Plenaries.
 The final outcome of the Conference will be presented in a report to the Joint Presidency.
 The three Institutions will examine swiftly how to follow up effectively to this report, each within their own sphere of competences and in accordance with the Treaties.

 The Conference on the Future of Europe is nothing without you and your involvement on this platform.
 The future is in your hands.